Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Additional Results

 \subsection{Layer-Wise Analysis}

-We report the results for the layer-wise analysis for \llavas (\cref{fig:layerwise_llava}) and \molmos (\cref{fig:layerwise_molmo}).
-Both models show the same trend as \qwens (\cref{fig:layerwise_qwen}, see \cref{sec:ablation_repr_analysis}), rapidly improving performance in the initial layers on synthetic data, while having a slower rise on the more complex scenes of the COCO test set.
-For both models, fine-tuning improves the representations for synthetic data.
-For \molmo, this improvement transfers to real-world data similarly to \qwen.
+We report the results for the layer-wise analysis for \llavas (\cref{fig:layerwise_llava}), \llavaones (\cref{fig:layerwise_llavaones}), \molmos (\cref{fig:layerwise_molmo}), and \qwens (\cref{fig:layerwise_qwen}).
+The models show a similar trend, rapidly improving performance in the initial layers on synthetic data, while having a slower rise on the more complex scenes of the COCO test set.
+For all models, fine-tuning improves the representations for synthetic data.
+For \llavaone, \molmo, and \qwen, this improvement transfers to real-world data.
 However, \llavas shows mildly reduced performance after fine-tuning, with high variability across runs.
 Together with the improvement shown on the Synthetic test, this suggests \llavas is more prone to overfitting on the synthetic data.
 This is in line with the experiments on training set scale (\cref{fig:scaling_data_COCO_test} in \cref{sec:experiments}), where \llavas obtains the most transfer after fine-tuning on 10\% of the Synthetic training set, with performance decreasing with larger subsets.